Scan to BIM9 min readMay 1, 2025Piero Urrutia

 Scan to BIM: A Practical Guide to Laser Scanning for As-Built Models

-Laser scanning gives you a millimeter-accurate picture of existing conditions.
-Converting that point cloud into a usable BIM model is where most projects get it wrong.
-Here's the right way to do scan to BIM.
+Projects that skip reality capture face a 79% chance of cost overruns and a 52% chance of schedule delays, according to industry research.
+Laser scanning gives you a millimeter-accurate record of existing conditions — but converting that point cloud into a usable BIM model is where most projects go wrong.
+Here is the right way to do scan to BIM.

 Scan to BIM is the process of using laser scanning technology to capture existing conditions and converting that data into an accurate BIM model.
 It is essential for renovation, retrofit, and historic preservation projects and increasingly common on new construction for QA/QC and as-built documentation.